IT Band Syndrome Treatment South Austin TX

 - Hip bursitis

-IT Band Syndrome is a musculoskeletal condition that responds well to chiropractic care, but prompt and accurate diagnosis of the condition is important in order to provide optimum pain relief to the patient and restore their mobility.
-Therefore, at HealthFirst Spine & Wellness, we use advanced diagnostic tools, such as digital X-rays, digital posture analysis, and functional movement video analysis to determine the extent of injury and use one or more of the following methods to treat the condition.
+IT Band Syndrome is a musculoskeletal condition that responds well to IT Band Syndrome rehab, but prompt and accurate diagnosis of the condition is important in order to provide optimum pain relief to the patient and restore their mobility.
+Therefore, at HealthFirst Spine & Wellness, we use advanced diagnostic tools, such as digital X-rays, digital posture analysis, and functional movement video analysis to determine the extent of injury and use one or more of the following IT Band Syndrome treatments in Austin.

 - Rehabilitative Exercises — We recommend stretching and strengthening exercises to help reduce the fracture on the Iliotibial band and relieve stress off the adjacent muscles and the joint.